Uniswap/docs/docs/sdk/v3/guides/04-routing.md

 If you need a briefer on the SDK and to learn more about how these guides connect to the examples repository, please visit our [background](./01-background.md) page!
 :::

-In this example we will trade between **WETH and USDC**, but you can configure your example to us any two currencies and amount of input currency.
+In this example we will trade between **WETH and USDC**, but you can configure your example to use any two currencies and amount of input currency.

 The guide will **cover**: